jenkinsci/jwt-auth-plugin/README.md

 Read through all configuration parameters, they are all documented.

+## CasC (Configuration as Code) support

+This plugin aims to support [Jenkins CasC (JCasC)](https://github.com/jenkinsci/configuration-as-code-plugin).

+If you want to configure the SecurityRealm via CasC; [check the example configuration in our tests](https://github.com/jenkinsci/jwt-auth-plugin/blob/develop/src/test/resources/configuration-as-code.yml).

 ## Issues

 Report issues and enhancements in the [Github issue tracker](https://github.com/jenkinsci/jwt-auth-plugin/issues).